networktocode/circuit-maintenance-parser/README.md

 # circuit-maintenance-parser

-`circuit-maintenance-parser is a Python library that converts NSP(Network Service Provider)'s maintenance notification, from heterogenuous formats to anq structured format.
+`circuit-maintenance-parser` is a Python library that parses and converts NSP(Network Service Provider)'s maintenance notification, from heterogenuous formats to an well-defined structured format.

+## Context

 Every network depends on external circuits provided by NSPs who interconnect them to Internet, to office branches or to external service providers such as Public Clouds.

-Obviously, these NSP's services will require operation windows to upgrade or to fix issues, and these disrupts should be notified back to the customers via notifications to take actions to minimize the impact on the regular usage of these circuits.
+Obviously, these services require from operation windows to upgrade or to fix related issues, and usually they come in format of **circuit maintenances** that should be notified back to the customers via notifications to take actions to minimize the impact on the regular usage of the related circuits.

-The problem multiple customers are facing is that mostly every NSP defines its own maintenance format, even in the end the base and relevant information is actually the same across them.
-This library is parsing some of those notification formats from several provider to return always the same object struct that will make easier to process them afterwards.
+The challenge myriad of customers are facing is that mostly every NSP defines its own maintenance format, even in the end the relevant information is mostly the same across them.
+This library is built to parse notification formats from several providers and to return always the same object struct that will make easier to process them afterwards.

 The format of this output is following the [BCOP](https://github.com/jda/maintnote-std/blob/master/standard.md) defined during a NANOG meeting that aimed to promote the usage of the iCalendar format.
 Indeed, if the NSP is using the proposed iCalendar format, the parser is straight-forward and no need to defined a custom logic, but this library enables supporting other providers that are not using this proposed practice, getting the same outcome.

-Please, refer to the [BCOP](https://github.com/jda/maintnote-std/blob/master/standard.md) to understand the meaning of the output attributes.

-You can leverage on this library in your automation framework to fetch circuit maintenance notifications, parse them and the use the standarised output to handle the circuit maintenances in a much simplier way.
+You can leverage on this library in your automation framework to process circuit maintenance notifications, and use the standarised output to handle your received circuit maintenances in a simple way.

-# Getting started

-## How to install
+## Installation

-### Pip
+### Using Pip

+The library is available as a Python package in pypi and can be installed with pip:
 `pip install circuit-maintenance-parser`

-### Poetry
+### Using Poetry

-`poetry install`
+The library can be installed with `poetry`: `poetry install`

-## How to use it
+## Usage

 ```python
 from circuit_maintenance_parser import init_parser